Abstract

 For small $B$ and modest $\partial\phi$,

-with $\Delta$ indicating the residual beyond GR.
+where the $\Delta$ indicates the residual beyond GR.
 Time dependence of $\phi$ and motion through $\nabla\phi$ generate non-vanishing curl.

 7. Screening, PPN, Equivalence Principle, and Disformal Bounds